seandillon92/WaterSurfaceWavelets-Unity/README.md

 Press the Play button on the Editor to go into Play Mode or create and run a build.

 ### API
-You can use the public API to distrurb the water surface.
+You can use the public API to disturb the water surface.

  ```csharp
         /// <summary>